Guts-460/DNAs-LLPS/README.md

-All raw data of coarse-grained molecular dynamic (CGMD) simulations. (updating)
+All raw data of coarse-grained molecular dynamic (CGMD) simulations.